Greenwood Village police release name of former officer involved in deadly Thanksgiving Eve altercation

 There is no reason given for his resignation, but authorities have said Holen is no longer working in law enforcement.

-There have been no arrests in the incident, which left a 17-year-old dead and Holen in the hospital with injuries that authorities say are not life threatening.
-Aurora police continue to interview witnesses.
+There have been no arrests in the incident, which left 17-year-old Peyton Blitstein dead and sent Holen to the hospital with a gunshot wound.
+Blitstein's relatives have established a GoFundMe to help with funeral expenses and other bills.

 Doorbell surveillance video caught the argument between Holen and a car full of teenagers at around 10:30 p.m.
 Wednesday night in the 4900 block of South Addison Way.
 Amber Roseborough, who tried to save the teen's life by performing CPR, says her daughter was the driver of the car.
 Her daughter parked in front of the family home and intended to go inside to change clothes and get money for gas.